datacarpentry/r-socialsci/episodes/02-Reading text files.md

 {: .language-r}

-## Slicing and Dicing a data.frame
+## Slicing and Dicing a Data.frame

 Data.frames are 2-dimensional; we describe them as having rows and columns.
 If we want to extract some specific data from a data.frame we need to specify the "coordinates" of the data.
 We give the row numbers first and then the column numbers.
 (Unfortunately this is the opposite to Excel, where we normally give the column letter and then the row number.)